marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/maintaining-the-cfg.rst

 iterator on an edge, and ``gsi_commit_edge_inserts`` which flushes the instruction to actual instruction stream.

-.. index:: verify_flow_info

-.. index:: CFG verification
+.. index:: verify_flow_info, CFG verification

 While debugging the optimization pass, the ``verify_flow_info`` function may be useful to find bugs in the control flow graph updating code.